Croatia has some stunning towns and cities, but none can match Dubrovnik for tourist appeal.

 Green hills dot the city’s outer rim, providing a lovely chance to enjoy nature without leaving Dubrovnik.
 For the best views, hike up the Way of the Cross path to the top of 413m-high (1355ft) Srđ hill to see the old town’s terracotta roofs spread beneath you like the palm of a hand.

-Dubrovnik’s old town stood in for the great city of King’s Landing in the epic TV series Game of Thrones, providing the setting for intrigue, murder and some dagger-sharp one-liners – it looks likely to feature in prequel House of the Dragon too.
+Dubrovnik’s old town stood in for the great city of King’s Landing in the epic TV series Game of Thrones, providing the setting for intrigue, murder and some dagger-sharp one-liners.

-The best part for budget travelers?
-While there’s a fee to climb the famous walls, the streets themselves are open to anyone.
-You can watch tourists and locals from the stairs of St Blaise’s Church, sit on a bench in the picturesque harbor, or gaze down at swimmers at Porporela.
+Planning tip: While there’s a fee to climb the famous walls, the streets themselves are open to anyone at no cost at all.
+You can watch tourists and locals from the stairs of St Blaise’s Church, sit on a bench in the picturesque harbor, or gaze down at swimmers at Porporela breakwater.